blockchain-certificates-web/blockchain-certificates-web.github.io/guide/web-component.md

 ---
 layout: guide
 ---
+// Not about web components,
 ## Using Web Components
 [Web components](http://webcomponents.org) are a standard means of defining new elements for use in any web site.
-The Blockchain Certificates community provides a handful of web components to help make the standard display of a Blockchain Certificate as easy to adopt as possible.
+Blockcerts provides a handful of web components to help make the standard display of a Blockchain Certificate as easy to adopt as possible.

+// List what the things are

 ### Installing the web component
 The easiest way to install the [standard web components](https://github.com/blockchain-certificates/cert-web-component) is to use bower.
 In your project, simply run: